 Lawful Good characters and Chaotic Good characters differ in how they view Law and Order in society.

-Chaotic Good characters believe that people should be free to decide what is the best way to do good in the world and that the Law shouldn’t dictate what that is.
+Chaotic Good characters believe that people should be free to decide what is the best way to do good in the world and that the Law shouldn’t decide what that is.
 Above all else, Chaotic Good characters want to protect people’s freedom to choose.

 Unlike Lawful Good characters, Chaotic Good characters don’t see much value in the Law.
-At best, Law aligns with the decisions a Good person would take anyway, and at its worst, it provides opportunities for Good people to be manipulated and abused by society’s systems and organizations.
+At best, Law aligns with the decisions a Good person would take anyway, and at its worst, it provides opportunities for Good people to be manipulated and controlled by society’s systems and organizations.

 To read more about Lawful Good, check out my Lawful Good alignment article.